tud-hri/joan/docs/index.md

 Welcome to the JOAN human-automated vehicle interaction simulator documentation!
 This documentation should get you up and running with JOAN and [CARLA](http://carla.org){target="_blank"}.

-JOAN is a software framework that builds upon CARLA, a simulator made to study automated driving, by making CARLA also useful for human-in-the-loop experiments of human drivers and other road users interacting with automated vehicles.
+JOAN is an open-source software framework that builds upon CARLA, a simulator made to study automated driving, by making CARLA also useful for human-in-the-loop experiments of human drivers and other road users interacting with automated vehicles.

 Among others, we build JOAN to enable you to